-Letter to the Editor: Jury Duty is an Important Opportunity
+Letter to Editor: Jury Duty

 Research shows that citizens who serve as jurors come away from the experience with a higher regard for the justice system.
 Even if they aren’t selected to serve in the courtroom, potential jurors waiting in the jury assembly room, understand the vital importance of their role in helping parties resolve their disputes before going to trial.

 I came away with a better sense of understanding the system, trust and comfort in the selection process, but, above all, an appreciation for the need of ordinary citizens, like myself, to serve when given the opportunity.